 1. Improve your strength

 A study into strength training for runners found that pumping iron improved running economy (how efficiently your body uses fuel) and lowered race times.
-Include runner-specific exercises, such as single-leg squats and lunges.
-Check out our top strength training secrets for more detailed information on how to get stronger.
+Include runner-specific exercises such as single-leg squats and lunges into your training routine and reap the rewards.
+To improve your race time and reduce your injury risk take a look at these top strength training exercises

 2. Lose weight

 All other things being equal, losing 1lb will shave two seconds off each mile you run.
 If you are overweight, cutting body fat will slice seconds from your race times.Check out our tips for running weight loss.
 A word of caution though – if you already have a healthy body weight, dieting won’t necessarily make you faster.